MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-pscustomobject.md

 Clone creates a shallow copy of the object.
 They have different instances now and `$third.key` is 3 and `$fourth.Key` is 4 in this example.

-I call this a shallow copy because if you have nested objects (i.e. objects whose properties contain other objects), only the top-level values are copied.
+I call this a shallow copy because if you have nested objects (objects with properties contain other objects), only the top-level values are copied.
 The child objects will reference each other.

 ### PSTypeName for custom object types